 If you are a local businesses and would like to know how you can support employees who may be juggling caring responsibilities our Working For Carers initiative can help.
 Find out more here.

-Our health and communities engagement workers are based both in the community and the acute and community hospitals in Wiltshire.
+Our health and communities engagement workers are based both out in the community and in the acute and community hospitals in Wiltshire.

 Specific work is centred on the three acute hospitals in the county:

 Our Carer Hub at the RUH in partnership with Friends of RUH and BANES Carers Centre is run by trained volunteers.
 It provides information for carers visiting the hospital and is a useful resource for staff.